truamy/README/README.md

 * **Harmony**: I look for areas of common ground in order to build strong relationships.

 ### Enneagram
-* **1 Type, the Reformer**: The Rational, Idealistic Type - Principled, Purposeful, Self-Controlled, and Perfectionistic
+* **Type 1, the Reformer**: The Rational, Idealistic Type - Principled, Purposeful, Self-Controlled, and Perfectionistic
 * ...
-With a **Wing 2 Type, the Helper**: The Caring, Interpersonal Type - Demonstrative, Generous, People-Pleasing, and Possessive
+With a **Wing Type 2, the Helper**: The Caring, Interpersonal Type - Demonstrative, Generous, People-Pleasing, and Possessive

 ## My Focus
 My focus is execution on the company vision while adhering to the team's core values.
 Through this lens, I concentrate on: